berty/www.berty.tech/bertytech/content/docs/community/index.pt-br.md

 We encourage you to open a new PR on the [berty](https://github.com/berty/berty) repository.
 All the translations are stored in the [/i18n/locale](https://github.com/berty/berty/tree/master/js/packages/i18n/locale) folder.

+You can also contribute to the translation of the website by opening a PR on the [berty.tech](https://github.com/berty/www.berty.tech) repository.

 ### 🐞 Bugs and Report

 We use GitHub issues for tracking requests and bugs.
 Please post the questions directly there using the 'bug' tag.